 As for the last 2 editions, we have decided to open a Open Call for Suggestions to encourage interested actors to submit ideas and recommendations.
-The Open Call will be open until May 2020, so don't hesitate to submit a proposal for a session!
+The Open Call is now closed.
+Thanks to all that have kindly taking part!

 A few topics we hope to see covered during the 2020 GeOnG Forum:

 - How to better integrate vulnerable populations to the data life cycle with a focus on ensuring that the data collected is particularly representative of populations at risk of discrimination.